 - The Bottomline

-Top 10 Important Gym Membership Statistics To Boost Your Business
+The Top 10 Most Important Gym Membership Statistics

 1. 12% of Gym Membership Sign-Ups Happen in January

 According to IHRSA 2018 Global Report, 12% of gym membership sign-ups occur in January.
 This doesn’t come as a surprise as many people have “working out more” or “joining a gym” on their New Year Resolutions.

 For gym owners, personal trainers, club operators, and supplement companies, this basically means you have to be prepared for the influx of gym members in January than any other month.

 So, value your operations correctly.
 Make sure that the machines or equipment are working and that the computer system will not crash.